-Pardy Minassian (Bardy Minassian) is an Armenian-Syrian classical composer and guitarist, residing in Los Angeles.
+Pardy Minassian (Bardy Minassian) is an Armenian-Syrian classical composer and guitarist.

 Pardy's compositional vision and emotional approach have received excellent feedback by several musicologists in articles and have been covered by the media.
 She has received several competition awards, project grants and scholarships.
 She is a prizewinner at Boston Guitar International Composition Competition, AGBU Sayat Nova International Composition Competition, «Renaissance» International Composition Competition for both vocal and instrumental works, Miguel Liobet International Composition Competition, "Be Heard" competition for creative projects.